 My kids love spending time at grandma’s house, partly because there’s always something good cooking in the kitchen.
 My little helper added the strawberry gelatin and other ingredients into our fig preserves mixture for us.

-After adding all ingredients, gently boil the strawberry fig preserves on the stove at low heat for 15-18 minutes, until the mixture thickens.
+4. Gently boil the strawberry fig jam on the stove at low heat for 15-18 minutes, until the mixture thickens.

 Enjoying your fresh fig preserves